With the Table du Temps Jadis discover

 ancient recipes from the Renaissance

-The Middle Ages (from the 5th century to the end of the 15th century ) is a fascinating era, particularly marked by many contacts with other cultures (such as the Arab world), which generated great changes.
+The Middle Ages (from the 5th century to the end of the 15th century ) was a fascinating period, particularly marked by a great deal of contact with other cultures (such as the Arab world), which generated great changes.
 Medieval cuisine is an essential part of our rich cultural heritage.
 It is characterized by the aspects :

 - Culinary diversity and regionalism : each region, depending on its climate and local resources, develops its own culinary traditions and specialties.

-- The influence of the Crusades and trade : The Crusades and trade played a key role in the introduction of new ingredients and spices to Europe.
-These novelties enrich the flavors of the cuisine and are often used as symbols of prestige and wealth.
+- The influence of the Crusades and trade : The Crusades and trade played a key role in introducing new ingredients and spices to Europe.
+These new ingredients enriched the flavors of cuisine and were often used as symbols of prestige and wealth.

-- Contrasts and symbolisms in cuisine : Cuisine is characterized by strong contrasts, with the abundant use of spices in the dishes of the upper classes, while the staple foods for the majority are much simpler.
-Food also has an important symbolic and ritual dimension and religion greatly influences diet.
-Indeed, in the Middle Ages, there was a dual cuisine: that of fat days and that of lean days, when Christians had to exclude all food of animal origin.
-The Christian calendar had 150 to 250 lean days: Fridays, sometimes Saturdays, the eve of major religious holidays and Lent.
+- Contrasts and symbolism in cuisine : Cuisine is characterized by strong contrasts, with the abundant use of spices in the dishes of the wealthy classes, while the staple foods for the majority are much simpler.
+Food also has an important symbolic and ritual dimension, and religion greatly influences diet.
+Indeed, in the Middle Ages, there was a double cuisine: that of the Shrovetide and that of the Lean Days, when Christians had to exclude all food of animal origin.
+The Christian calendar had 150 to 250 lean days: Fridays, sometimes Saturdays, the eves of major religious holidays, and Lent.

-- The appearance of cooking manuscripts and the transmission of knowledge : although less widespread than during the Renaissance, cooking manuscripts began to appear, detailing recipes and culinary techniques.
-These texts, although rare, play a crucial role in the preservation and transmission of culinary knowledge.
+- The emergence of culinary manuscripts and the transmission of knowledge : Although less widespread than during the Renaissance, culinary manuscripts began to appear, detailing recipes and cooking techniques.
+These texts, although rare, played a crucial role in the preservation and transmission of culinary knowledge.

 We can summarize the highlights of the gastronomy of this era as follows:

-- Culinary innovation and experimentation : The Renaissance marks a period of curiosity and experimentation in many areas, including cooking.
+- Culinary Innovation and Experimentation : The Renaissance marked a period of curiosity and experimentation in many areas, including cuisine.
 Italian chefs of the time, influenced by the Renaissance spirit of discovery, began experimenting with new techniques and ingredients, leading to the evolution of European cuisine.

-- Influence of travel and trade : With the expansion of trade and travel, new ingredients such as tomatoes, corn and potatoes were introduced to Europe.
-These ingredients, despite strong initial suspicion, were gradually incorporated into European cuisine, significantly changing eating habits.
+- Influence of travel and trade : With the expansion of trade and travel, new ingredients such as tomatoes, corn, and potatoes were introduced to Europe.
+These ingredients, despite initial suspicion, were gradually incorporated into European cuisine, significantly changing eating habits.

-- Tableware and presentation of dishes : we pay much more attention to the aesthetics and presentation of dishes.
-The Italian Renaissance table was often a spectacle, with elaborate and decorative dishes, influencing presentation codes throughout Europe.
+- Tableware and presentation : Much more attention was paid to the aesthetics and presentation of dishes.
+The Italian Renaissance table was often a spectacle, with elaborate and decorative dishes, which influenced presentation codes throughout Europe.

-- Cookbooks and etiquette at the table : printing, which appeared in the middle of the 15th century , allowed the distribution of cookbooks, which helped to standardize certain culinary practices and spread them across borders.
-Publications concerning good table manners are also appearing.
+- Cookbooks and table etiquette : The printing press, which appeared in the mid-15th century , enabled the dissemination of cookbooks, which helped standardize certain culinary practices and spread them beyond borders.
+Publications concerning good table manners also appeared.

-- Mixture of Cultures and Flavors : The Renaissance was a time of cultural mixing, and this was reflected in the cuisine.
-Influences from Italy and other European countries begin to mix, creating hybrid and innovative dishes.
+- Mixing cultures and flavors : The Renaissance was a period of cultural mixing, and this was reflected in cuisine.
+Influences from Italy and other European countries began to blend, creating hybrid and innovative dishes.

 Medieval cuisine, culinary preparations that tell stories

 During this medieval period, food was truly a status symbol.
-Dietary transgressions are not only frowned upon, they are also punishable by law. sumptuary laws ( regulations which govern consumption habits) specify in particular, in resonance with the social class and income level of people, what they are authorized to consume.
-The use of spices in the culinary preparations of the Middle Ages characterizes the lord's table and differentiates it from that of the sharecropper, where fruits are no more present than spices.
+Dietary transgressions were not only frowned upon, they were also punished by law.
+Extensive sumptuary laws The use of spices in culinary preparations in the Middle Ages characterized the lord's table and differentiated it from that of the sharecropper, where fruit was no more present than spices.

 During the medieval period, spices played a major and even social role, responding to a certain human philosophy.
-Moreover, medicine from the Middle Ages gave them numerous virtues and particularly digestive qualities, as observed by Hildegarde de Bingen .
-The mastery of the harmony of spices therefore aroused real enthusiasm during the medieval era and the impressive number of spices used testifies to this.
-Some of them are completely forgotten today, like the seed of paradise and the long Insulinde pepper (but fortunately, we can still find them).
+Moreover, medieval medicine gave them many virtues and particularly digestive qualities, as observed by Hildegarde de Bingen .
+The mastery of the harmony of spices therefore aroused a real craze during the medieval era and the impressive number of spices used testifies to this.
+Some of them are also completely forgotten today, such as the grain of paradise and the long pepper of Insulinde (but fortunately, they can still be found).

-As for cooking, the medieval menus are concocted in a hearth, located in the heart of the living room, which allows the heat to be used as much as possible.
-A common arrangement throughout the Middle Ages, even for privileged homes, where the kitchen combines with the reception space.
-It was indeed necessary to wait until the end of the Middle Ages for medieval cuisine to begin to be separated.
+When it came to cooking, medieval menus were prepared in a hearth, located in the heart of the living room, which allowed for maximum use of the heat.
+This arrangement was common throughout the Middle Ages, even in privileged households, where the kitchen was combined with the reception area.
+It was not until the end of the Middle Ages that the medieval kitchen began to be separated.

-Cereals such as wheat, barley, rye and oats were the basis of the medieval diet .
-We make bread, porridge and porridge.
-In the vegetable garden , we grow onions, cabbage, carrots and turnips; These foods, which in this era are referred to by the word "roots", are used in many dishes along with herbs such as thyme, parsley, chives, savory, parsley, mint and sage.
-We also find lettuce, chard and spinach.
-The meats are pork (also used to prepare cold meats), mutton, beef and poultry (chicken, goose and duck).
-The fish include pike, shad, eel and turbot.
-Hunting provides game such as deer and wild boar, but this large game is rather reserved for the table of the nobles and the less fortunate are content with rabbit or hare .
-“Flying” game is also an important part of the cuisine: birds such as pheasants, partridges and quails are commonly hunted and prepared.
+Grains such as wheat, barley, rye, and oats were the basis of the medieval diet.
+Bread, gruel, and porridge were made.
+In the vegetable garden , onions, cabbage, carrots, and turnips were grown; these foods, which at that time were referred to as "roots," were used in many dishes, along with herbs such as thyme, parsley, chives, savory, parsley, mint, and sage.
+Lettuce, chard, and spinach were also found.
+The meats were pork (also used to prepare charcuterie), mutton, beef, and poultry (chicken, goose, and duck). fish included pike, shad, eel, and turbot.
+Hunting wild boar, but this large game was mostly reserved for the tables of the nobility, and the less fortunate made do with rabbit or hare.
+"Flying" game was also an important element of the cuisine: birds such as pheasants, partridges, and quail were commonly hunted and prepared.

-Eggs in the preparation of pasta, desserts and savory pies, as well as thickening sauces.
-Farmers consume them in large quantities, because eggs provide the protein missing due to the scarcity of meat in their daily diet.
+Eggs are the most widely consumed animal food, playing an essential role in the preparation of pasta, desserts, and savory pies, as well as thickening sauces.
+Peasants consumed them in large quantities because they provided the protein lacking due to the scarcity of meat in their daily diet .

 In the Middle Ages, medicine viewed cheese with suspicion and recommended its consumption very moderately.
 It is also seen as a humble food, associated with the diet of peasants, and therefore disdained by nobles.

-As for fruits , we find apples, pears, quince, peaches and walnuts.
-Among the fruits picked in the forest, there are various varieties such as corms, sloes, as well as medlars and alis.
-The undergrowth also provides an abundance of wild berries, including blackberries, currants, raspberries and strawberries which are much smaller than those we know today.
+Fruits include apples, pears, quinces, peaches, and walnuts.
+Fruits gathered in the forest include various varieties such as corms, sloes, as well as medlars and alises.
+The undergrowth also provides an abundance of wild berries, including blackberries, currants, raspberries, and strawberries, which are much smaller than those we know today.

-In the Middle Ages, the classification of foods was based on a hierarchy called the “ chain of being ,” which was inspired by the medieval conception of the universe.
-According to this idea, foods are ranked from lightness to heaviness following a scale from heaven to earth.
-The nobles of this era believed that they must eat the most “aerial” foods to approach God.
-They therefore consume birds, because by flying in the skies, they are closer to the divine.
-This is why large birds, such as peacocks, swans, herons, storks and cranes, are often on the menu at sumptuous feasts.
+In the Middle Ages, food classification was based on a hierarchy called the " chain of being ," which was inspired by the medieval conception of the universe.
+According to this idea, foods were ranked from lightness to heaviness along a scale from heaven to earth.
+Nobles of this era believed that they should eat the most "airy" foods to approach God.
+They therefore consumed birds, because by flying in the heavens, they were closer to the divine.
+This is why large birds, such as peacocks, swans, herons, storks, and cranes, were often on the menu at sumptuous feasts.

 How does a medieval meal take place at a lord's house in the Middle Ages?

-At the table, guests share the cutter, a cutting board, with their neighbor, even when the latter is a stranger.
-The axer can take the form of a wooden plate, round or rectangular, in pewter, copper or bronze depending on the wealth of the house.
-A slice of bread is placed there (called a 'slicer') on which solid foods are placed.
+At the table, guests share the cutting board, a chopping board, with their neighbor, even if the neighbor is a stranger.
+The cutting board can take the form of a wooden plate, round or rectangular, made of pewter, copper, or bronze, depending on the wealth of the house.
+A slice of bread (called a 'tranchoir') is placed on it, on which solid foods are placed.

 Meals with lords during the Middle Ages were punctuated by several courses (between 1 and 8).

-We start with seasoned salads or fresh fruit to whet the appetite ; then follow soups or broths .
-It should be noted that soups are very different from the way we think of them today: in the Middle Ages, soups were rather thick soups made from vegetables and meat, closer to today's stews.
-Broouets, for their part, are preparations based on meat simmered with vegetables and herbs.
+We start with salads or fresh fruit to whet the appetite ; then follow soups or broths , potages were thick soups made with vegetables and meat, closer to today's stews.
+Broths, on the other hand, are preparations made with meat simmered with vegetables and herbs.
 Soups and broths were generally served with pieces of bread.

-The “ destmets ”, “ interludes between dishes”, are real interludes during meals from medieval times.
-They take the form of spectacular culinary preparations and are truly playful interludes resembling small plays where stories are told.
-Particularly anticipated moments during which troubadours, storytellers and jugglers take the stage.
-Poems are read, wild animals and/or exotic products from distant lands are presented.
-During this show, guests enjoy small savory bites or donuts.
+The " entremets ", " interludes between courses", are real interludes during meals in the medieval period.
+They take the form of spectacular culinary preparations and are real playful interludes resembling small plays where stories are told.
+These are particularly anticipated moments during which troubadours, storytellers and jugglers enter the scene.
+Poems are read, wild animals and/or exotic products from faraway lands are presented.
+During this spectacle, the guests enjoy small savory bites or doughnuts.

-The meal then resumes with the “ dessert ”, equivalent to our dessert.
-This is the time when fouaces, creams, sugar tarts, donuts, darioles, fruit compotes and even waffles are served.
+The meal then continues with the " dessert ," equivalent to our dessert.
+This is the moment when we serve fouaces, creams, sugar tarts, doughnuts, darioles, fruit compotes or even waffles.

 Renaissance cuisine, food revolution and culinary inventiveness are underway